averykhoo/temporal-patterns/README.md

 #   temporal_patterns

+*   given some datetimes
+    *   visualize the temporal patterns
+        *   daily, weekly, monthly, yearly
+    *   produce some vectors that can be used to find similar patterns via nearest neighbor
+        *   similar patterns
+        *   similar patterns with a phase difference
+        *   similar overall
+    *   find anomalies
+        *   low likelihood events
+        *   should find groups of events instead of single events?

 ##  todo
 *   how to find approximate patterns?
 *   the "fraction" stuff is basically a slow fourier transform